dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/database.rst

 The easiest way to create an ASR database is to use the CLI command database fromtree.
-This command reads structures from set a directories and creates one row per structures.
+This command reads structures from set a directories and creates one row per structure.
 To associate the structures with a particular record the fromtree command compares with the `atoms` parameter of each record.
 Go ahead and create a database: